Skip to main content

 Children Missing from Care

 These children face many risks.
-In fact, 19% of the children who ran from the care of social services and were reported missing to NCMEC in 2021, were likely victims of child sex trafficking.
+In fact, 18% of the children who ran from the care of social services and were reported missing to NCMEC in 2022, were likely victims of child sex trafficking.

 AMBER Alert

-One of the first ways many people are introduced to NCMEC is through the AMBER Alert program.
+One of the first ways people are introduced to NCMEC is through the AMBER Alert program.
 AMBER Alerts are activated by law enforcement in the most serious child-abduction cases.

-Check out more about the AMBER Alert program and get answers to frequently asked questions here.
+Learn more about the AMBER Alert program and get answers to frequently asked questions here.

 Forensics

-When a child has been missing for more than two years, a photograph may no longer show what that child looks like present day.
+When a child has been missing for more than two years, a photograph may no longer show what that child looks like currently.
 NCMEC’s specialized artists working on the forensic imaging team create age-progression images of children as they mature so the public has a more accurate representation of what that child may look like now.

-7,500 since the team began this work in 1989.
+In 2022, NCMEC’s forensic artists age-progressed 217 long-term missing children, and 7,604 since the team began this work in 1989.

 This team of artists also creates facial reconstructions for unidentified deceased children.
 They work closely with our case managers who are helping law enforcement determine the child’s identity.
 Until we’re able to give them their name back, we can give them their face.

-Overall, NCMEC has assisted in 200 identifications of unidentified deceased children.
+Overall, NCMEC has assisted in 270 identifications of unidentified deceased children.

 Forensic Genealogy

-In 2021, NCMEC assisted with 21 cases solved through the use of genealogy.
+In 2023, NCMEC assisted with 24 cases solved through the use of genealogy.

 Team Adam